Elijah Dukes

 Elijah David Dukes, Jr. (born June 26, 1984) is an American former professional baseball player.
 A right-handed outfielder, he played in Major League Baseball for the Tampa Bay Devil Rays and Washington Nationals.

-Biography

-High school years
+Early life

 Dukes attended Hillsborough High School in Tampa, Florida his junior and senior years, after spending his first two years of high school at Jefferson High School, C. Leon King High School, and George D. Chamberlain High School.
 He lettered for all four years in football and baseball and two years in basketball and track.
 In football, as a junior, he started at both tailback and middle linebacker, was named a Class 3A All-State selection as a linebacker, and rushed for over a thousand yards on offense.
 His Hillsborough Terriers made the state regional football semifinals during his junior year, and the quarterfinals his senior year.
 After finishing his high school career, he signed a national letter of intent to play football for North Carolina State University.